Citizen science

 Report a landslide

-The landslides team at the BGS records the landslides of Great Britain.
-Please tell us about any British landslides you may have seen on TV, heard about on the radio or read in newspapers, etc. Perhaps you have been affected in some way or seen a landslide happen yourself?
+Please tell us about any British landslides you may have seen on TV, heard about on the radio or read in newspapers, or seen yourself.

 Report online